Eating your way through Sant Antoni ∼ Barcelona´s food lovers district

 A visit to Barcelona isn’t complete without a visit to a proper Pulpería for some traditional octopus tapas, washed down with some cava.
 Pulpería Gudiña is a must visit for some of the most perfectly cooked seafood tapas, including razor clams, Galician octopus, jamón, and cigalas.
 This is an authentic restaurant, and you can choose to sit at the bar if you want to be closer to all the cooking action.
 It’s bright and cheery inside, with friendly staff who will give you genuine recommendations for you to eat like a local.

 The central location makes Pulpería Guldiña a good tapas stop-off on a night out or for a light lunch.
 Prices reflect the quality: it’s not super cheap but it’s definitely fairly priced.
 Very relaxed and casual, with a loud local crowd that spills out onto the street on weekends.
 Well priced drinks too, with good house wine and cava on their menu.
 One of the best restaurants to eat octopus dishes outside of Galicia.

 CAFE COMETA ∼ Cozy, quirky cafe

-destination, offering excellent coffee, fresh juices, cakes, lunches and craft beers.
+Sant Antoni is one of Barcelona’s best areas for coffee, breakfast, brunch, and beers.
+Café Cometa is a standout spot that offers excellent coffee, fresh juices, cakes, lunches, and craft beers.
 The café is both hip and very sweet, with quirky décor and artwork on the walls.

-carrot cake is highly recommended.
-Despite the trendy location and quality of everything, the prices are very affordable.
+Whilst popular with tourists (there are English menus if needed), the café is also a hangout for locals, giving it a real neighborhood feel.
+Despite the trendy location and great quality of their foods, the prices are very affordable.
 There are also plenty of outdoor tables if you want to soak up some sun and the Sant Antoni atmosphere.